 - want to find like-minded people and develop new ideas and solutions together

 The participation fee includes:

-- participation in all NRCC activities and access to apply for the NRCC Project Fund
+- participation in all CMA activities and access to apply for the CMA Project Fund

-- accommodation and travel costs from your city of residence to Belgrade for the Project Incubator
+- accommodation and travel costs from your city of residence to Timișoara (Romania), Elefsina (Greece) and Veszprém (Hungary)

-- lunch and coffee breaks during all events (no further per diem is provided)
+- breakfast, lunch and coffee breaks during all events (no further per diem is provided)

 - materials & access to online learning materials

 - mentoring during and after the CMA, in the implementation of winning projects